krixik-ai/krixik-docs/CONTRIBUTING.md

 A similar check to 4 - only on links to data input into pipelines.
 This check is done in two ways:

-- all pages are scanned, any link containing the required "/data/input/" is checked to ensure the corresponding file exists in the /data/input/ directory
+- all pages are scanned, any link containing the required "/data/input/" is checked to ensure the corresponding file exists in the /data/input/ directory.  this helps ensure every page links to a real file in the data/input directory

-- the /data/input/ directory is examined, if any file is un-used in all pages it is flagged
+- the /data/input/ directory is examined, if any file is un-used in all pages it is flagged.  this helps ensure that the data/input directory contains only files used in pages.